heart attack

 Conclusion

 Understanding the risk factors and taking a proactive approach to heart health are the first steps in preventing a heart attack.
-People can drastically lower their chance of having a heart attack by adopting educated lifestyle decisions, taking care of any underlying medical disorders, and getting prompt medical attention.
+People can drastically lower their chance of having a heart attack by adopting educated lifestyle decisions, treating any underlying medical disorders, and getting prompt medical attention.

 FAQs on reducing Heart Attack